peteroupc/classic-wallpaper/uielements.md

 The following is typical in buttons found in Windows versions 3.0 and 3.1 [^6], Windows 95 [^5], and applications for these systems:

-- For the pressed button style, the button's text and icons are shifted one pixel to the right and one pixel down, compared to the unpressed style.
+- For the pressed button style, the button's text and icons are shifted one unit to the right and one unit down, compared to the unpressed style.

 The following ways to draw buttons, default buttons, and toolbar buttons are typical in Windows 95 [^5] and applications for it: